-In Northern Ireland there is no formula issued in Northern Ireland to assist in the determination of the capacity attendance for any building.
+Attendance upper limit - In the Republic of Ireland the maximum number permitted to attend a Church service is 50, provided social distancing and hygiene requirements have been observed.
+There will be no formula issued in Northern Ireland to assist in the determination of the capacity attendance for any building.
 Instead, social distancing will be the rule.
 There will be no upper limit in legislation regarding numbers in attendance though the risk is obviously greater the larger the numbers present.